Sandra Giles: Biography

 Giles was raised in Hooker, Oklahoma, but moved to Los Angeles with her mother, who had recently divorced.
 (Other sources say that she came from San Antonio, Texas, or that she was "born in Oklahoma and brought up in San Antonio, Tex.")
 Later described by The Hollywood Reporter and other critics as a "blond bombshell", Giles was discovered by a press agent while working at Canter's delicatessen, which began her career as an actress and model.
 She later studied dramatics at Los Angeles City College.

 Giles made her film debut in 1958's Daddy-O, starring alongside Dick Contino.
 In the film, her character, Jana Ryan, beat Contino's character in a drag race.
 She went on to appear in three more films in 1958 alone – The Matchmaker, A Lust to Kill, and Lost, Lonely and Vicious, in which she showed herself quite the dancer.
-Also in 1958, Giles made a memorable arrival at the film premiere of Teacher's Pet, starring Clark Gable, by arriving in a furry pink Cadillac convertible.
-Her appearance brought her career considerable publicity, including a two–page article and spread in Life Magazine, titled "The Blond From Hooker – How to Become a Movie Star", in which she was photographed in a bubble bath.
+Also in 1958, Giles made a memorable arrival at the film premiere of Teacher's Pet, starring Clark Gable and Doris Day, by arriving in a furry pink 1957 Ford Thunderbird convertible.
+Although she did not appear in the film, her appearance at its premiere brought her career considerable publicity, including a two–page article and spread in Life Magazine, titled "The Blond From Hooker – How to Become a Movie Star", in which she was photographed in a bubble bath.

 Her other film roles included Black Spurs in 1965, Flareup in 1969, and Black Gunn in 1972, as well as appearing in one-off episodes of television series ranging from Columbo to The Odd Couple.